Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 ## Add-on structure

-The AM4B is essentially a Python package and a set of Python wheel files, that can be installed into Blender as an add-on.
+The AM4B is essentially a set of Python wheel files, that can be installed into Blender as an add-on.
 AM4B contains 4 files:
 - `__init__.py`
 - `uc_wheel_installation.py`